ladral/handlebars-navigation-template/README.md

 Each item needs two properties:
 - navTitle: will be used as name of the navigation item on the web page
-- navLink: defines the link ot the navigation item
+- navLink: defines the link of the navigation item

 All defined items will automatically be generated on the navigation bar of the webpage.